 Oh, I’ve totally been there.
-As a mom of three, if my kids don’t have something to do, then that means that they are either fighting, whining, or tearing something up.
+As a mom of 3, if my kids don’t have something to do, then that means that they are either fighting, whining, or tearing something up.
 I love my kids, but if you have children that are rough and tumble, then you know all too well that what I’m saying is true.

-But my recommendation is this, scroll through my list, jot down the ones you think will work, and whenever cold or rainy days come around, hand your child a post-it-note with the suggestions on it.
+However, my recommendation is this, scroll through my list, jot down the ones you think will work, and whenever cold or rainy days come around, hand your child a post-it-note with the suggestions on it.

 Then tell them, “I don’t want to hear fighting or whining until you’ve completed every item on this list.”
-I give my kids’ lists like this all of the time, and you’d be surprised how helpful it is.
+I give my kids’ lists like this all the time, and you’d be surprised how helpful it is.

 Not to mention, it saves me a lot of talking throughout the day because they don’t have to come and ask me what is next.

 Here is my list of indoor kid activities that are perfect for rainy or cold days:

 Indoor Kid Activities:

 1. Board Games